AhmedISSoliman/bundle-builder/README.md

 has quantity > 0.
 The "N selected" indicator counts **distinct products**, so a product with two selected colours still counts once.

 Color chips show a small product photo per colour.
-The card's main image stays the original product photo until the shopper **actually picks a colour**, then switches to that colour's image — and updates on every change after that.
+The card's main image always reflects the **currently selected** colour (white by default) and switches the moment another chip is picked.

 ### Accordion + counters